-- i) Play activity for Children in groups will allow for daily: - Individual and small group activity; - Large and small muscle activity; - Cognitive language and social activity; - Child initiated and adult initiated activity. - ii) Play activity will be based on the developmental needs of each child. - iii) Outdoor play activities will be available except for: - If the temperature or wind chill is colder than -25C, or; - In the event that the humidex is 38 degrees or higher exposure will be limited and avoid being outside during the hours of 11 am and 3 - If other forms of inclement weather prevail, or; - If the Child's Physician has prohibited it. - iv) Outings: Occasionally Field Trips may be planned for the Children.

-Notices will be sent to Parents with details about the outing or posted on a white board. - Parents who wish to have their Child participate may be asked to sign a Consent Form. - For Parents who do not wish to have their Child participate in the planned activity please notify staff so that alternate arrangements may be made for your child at the centre.
+- i) Play activity for Children in groups will allow for daily: - Individual and small group activity. - Large and small muscle activity. - Cognitive language and social activity. - Child initiated and adult initiated activity. - ii) Play activity will be based on the developmental needs of each child. - iii) Outdoor play activities will be available except for: - If the temperature or wind chill is colder than -25C, or. - If the humidex is 38 degrees or higher exposure will be limited and avoid being outside during the hours of 11 am and 3 pm. - If other forms of inclement weather prevail, or. - If the Child's Physician has prohibited it. - iv) Outings: Occasionally Field Trips may be planned for the Children.
+Notices will be sent to Parents through Fastoche. - Parents who wish to have their Child participate may be asked to sign a Consent Form. - For Parents who do not wish to have their Child participate in the planned activity please notify staff so that alternate arrangements may be made for your child at the centre.